 - Navigation will load in 30 to 90 seconds

-- The GPS will find satellites in 1 – 5 minutes, display a map indicating your location and be ready to program in a destination
+- The GPS will find satellites in 1 – 5 minutes, display a map indicating your location and will then be ready for you to program in a destination

-- To remove the SD card, don’t just pull the edge of the card, but instead push the card in and allowing it to eject partway – then you can pull it out.
+- Note: To remove the SD card, don’t just pull the edge of the card, but instead push the card all the way in and let go, allowing the card to eject partway – then you can pull it out.

 - I wonder if the dealers convinced Mazda to “hide” the SD slot so that they could get customers to pay for “installation” of the Nav option 😉